 To the uninitiated, this might not seem like a big deal, but the Rangers can go from landing on the ‘X’ and clearing a compound one night, to conducting long-range patrols to a distant target the next.
-In a place like eastern Afghanistan, the nature of the fighting can be as varied as the landscape itself.
+In a place like eastern Afghanistan, the nature of fighting can be as varied as the landscape itself.

-The ability to quickly tailor a rifle to meet individual mission requirements, as opposed to being stuck with a 14-inch standard barrel for every op, was a welcome change for many of the Rangers in C Company.
+The ability to quickly tailor a rifle to meet individual mission requirements, as opposed to being stuck with a 14-inch standard barrel for every mission, was a welcome change for many of the Rangers in C Company.
 By the time the four-month deployment was over, the SCAR had earned their seal of approval.

 The SCAR’s cold hammer-forged, chrome-lined, free-floating barrels come in three different lengths, depending on your version: the 5.56mm Mk-16 offers 10, 14, or 18-inch barrels, and the 7.62mm Mk-17 accommodates a 13, 16, or 20-inch barrel.
 Each barrel has an adjustable gas regulator that ensures a constant rate of fire when using a sound suppressor.
-Barrels are also equipped with an integrated flash-hider, which allows a soldier to stay concealed while engaged with the enemy.
+Barrels are also equipped with an integrated flash-hider, which allows a soldier to stay concealed while engaging the enemy.

-“Due to how complex our missions were, I think the ability to switch barrels was good to have available,” recalled Jay, whose real name has been changed to protect his identity.
-Jay was a team leader in C Company.
-Jay said he ultimately stuck with the short barrel for the entire deployment, because he and his men often found themselves in close quarters combat.
+“Due to how complex our missions were, I think the ability to switch barrels was good to have available,” recalled Jay, a team leader in C Company, whose real name has been changed to protect his identity.
+Jay ultimately stuck with the short barrel for the entire deployment, because he and his men often found themselves in close-quarters combat.
 But, he said, it was nice to know that he had the long barrel as an option, too.

-U.S. Army Rangers from B Company, 2nd Battalion, 75th Ranger Regiment, fire M-4 Carbines, Special Operations Forces Combat Assault Rifle (SCAR) and Mk46 machine guns during a close quarter marksmanship range in Fort Hunter Liggett, Calif., Jan.
-25, 2014.Army Photo by Spc.
-Steven Hitchcock
+U.S. Army Rangers from B Company, 2nd Battalion, 75th Ranger Regiment, fire M-4 Carbines, Special Operations Forces Combat Assault Rifle (SCAR), and Mk46 machine guns during a close-quarter marksmanship range in Fort Hunter Liggett, Calif., Jan.
+25, 2014.
+(Spc.
+Steven Hitchcock/U.S. Army).

-Despite overwhelmingly positive reviews of the SCAR — and its stellar performance in combat, according to C Company’s after-action reports — the majority of the rifle’s production was halted after that inaugural deployment; the Rangers have since returned to their modified M-4s.
+Despite overwhelmingly positive reviews of the SCAR — and its stellar performance in combat, according to C Company’s after-action reports — the majority of the rifle’s production was halted after that inaugural deployment; the Rangers have since returned to their modified M4s.
 (Currently, all SOCOM units still deploy with the 7.62 Mk-17 SCAR.)
 During C Company’s 2009 deployment, the platform, and specifically the multi-barrel system, suffered no significant durability issues as some feared.
 Its slowed production came down to cost, as all things in government do.
 Simply put, the Pentagon decided that giving all ground troops the flexibility to modify their weapons according to the particular nature of their missions was not worth the rifle system’s $2,500-per-unit price tag.
 (The Army’s most recent M4 contract with FN was for 77,000 rifles at a price of $120 million, roughly $1,558 per unit.)